Baravik/DecisionHelperApp/README.md

 # DecisionHelperApp

 DecisionHelperApp is an Android application designed to help users make informed decisions through customizable questionnaires.
 Users can answer questions, rate their importance, and receive tailored recommendations based on their input.
+Built with a modern MVVM architecture and Firebase integration, the app provides a robust platform for creating, sharing, and analyzing decision-making tools.

 ---